KAMAT08/TATTVAMIND-LANDING-PAGE/README.md

 In today’s fast-paced environment, students often struggle with **stress, lack of focus, and poor lifestyle balance**.
 TATTVAMIND bridges this gap by combining **modern technology with timeless principles**, creating a holistic ecosystem for personal growth.

-Landing page URL : golden-clafoutis-ca9df8.netlify.app
+Landing page URL Final Landing Page: golden-clafoutis-ca9df8.netlify.app

 ---